rethinkdb/rethinkdb-rs/api/javascript/writing-data/delete.md

 The optional arguments are:

-- `returnVals`: in case of a single row deletion, the deleted row will be returned.
+- `durability`: possible values are `hard` and `soft`.
+It will override the table or query's durability setting (set in [run](../run)).
-- `durability`: Possible values are `hard` and `soft`.
-It will override the table or query's default durability setting.
+- `returnVals`: if set to `true` and in case of a single document deletion, the deleted document will be returned.

 Delete returns an object that contains the following attributes:

 - `deleted`: the number of documents that were deleted.
 - `skipped`: the number of documents that were skipped.
-For example, if you delete a row that has already been deleted, that row will be skipped.
+For example, if you attempt to delete a batch of documents, and another concurrent query deletes some of those documents first, they will be counted as skipped.
 - `errors`: the number of errors encountered while deleting.
-If errors where encountered while deleting, `first_error` contains the text of the first error.
+If errors were encountered while deleting, `first_error` contains the text of the first error.
 - `inserted`, `replaced`, and `unchanged`: all 0 for a delete operation..
-- `old_val`: the deleted row if `returnVals` was set to true.
+- `old_val`: if `returnVals` is set to true, contains the deleted document.
-- `new_val`: `null` if `returnVals` was set to true.
+- `new_val`: set to `null`, only present if `returnVals` is set to `true`.

-__Example:__ Delete a single row from the table `comments`.
+__Example:__ Delete a single document from the table `comments`.

 ```js
 r.table("comments").get("7eab9e63-73f1-4f33-8ce4-95cbea626f59").delete().run(conn, callback)